Narsinghpur: Industry

 There are many oilmills in the district where soya bean, groundnut and tilli oil are extracted.
-That's loceted in Gadarwara, Kareli and Narsinghpur.
+That's located in Gadarwara, Kareli and Narsinghpur.

 Other industries include cement pipes, paper mills, plastic and rubber, leather goods, earthen utensils and pots.
 Poultry farms, goat farming, and fish farming.

 Gotitoriya is now producing coal.
 This open cast mine is owned by BLA industries.

 Central Government has set up a project of National Importance in Gadarwara.
 Ntpc Gadarwara is established.

-There is a demand of An Engineering,A law College and a Medical College in Narsinghpur City for the development of the city.
+There is a demand of An Engineering, A law College and a Medical College in Narsinghpur City for the development of the city.

 Demographics

 As of the 2001 India census, Narsimhapur had a population of 46,120.
 Males constituted 52% of the population and females 48%.
 Narsimhapur has had an average literacy rate of 77%, higher than the national average of 59.5%: male literacy is 82%, and female literacy is 72%.
 In Narsimhapur, 12% of the population is under 6 years of age.
 Bundelkhandi is prominent language along with Hindi.